 However, there are many pit-falls in doing so.
 If you are aware of the potential problems before you start, then you will be going into the arrangement with your eyes wide open!

 First and foremost, ALWAYS ensure that you use a licensed professional for trades such as electrical, plumbing, asbestos removal and anything to do with gas or the structure of your home.
 Secondly, even if you know them, you MUST check that a trade has the necessary insurances in place.
 Failure to do so will leave you potentially liable if an accident occurs.

 Last but not least, think about whether you will be able to get them back when you are unhappy with the quality of the work.
 Could unsatisfactory work lead to a break-down in your relationship with them?

 We all know someone who has started a home renovation and has spent years working on it.
 Their home always looks like a work in progress and there never seems to be an end in sight!
 While DIY can be a hobby for some, it is also nice to live in a renovated home and to enjoy the features of the renovation.

 Don’t fall into the trap that many do, where they only decide to finish off their renovations only when they decide that it is time to sell their home.
 This means that they only got to enjoy the full potential of their home briefly, just before selling!

 Suzanne Burke is the General Manager at Amerex Renovations and Additions.
 Amerex is a Perth based award-winning building company that specialises in home renovations, extensions and second storey additions.
-Suzanne and Steve Burke (the Managing Director of Amerex), will soon be releasing a book – Secrets of a Builder – to share their experience, insights and knowledge of the home renovation industry with homeowners Australia-wide.
+Suzanne and Steve Burke (the Managing Director of Amerex), will soon be releasing a book – Nail Your Renovation without Getting Screwed – to share their experience, insights and knowledge of the home renovation industry with homeowners Australia-wide.